plantgenomicslab/BCH709/_episodes/Orientation.md

 ## Grading and grading policy
-*A penalty of 5 points per day will be imposed on a pro rata basis for any late work.
-You will be graded on the quality of the assignments listed below and the quality and quantity of your participation in class discussions.
-Final grades may be adjusted at the discretion of the instructor.*

 Points will be distributed as follows:

 | Points distribution | points   |
 |-------------------------------------|------|
 | Class participation and discussions | 160   |